shettysach/shettysach.github.io/markdown/03_gemv.md

 ```

 In the new version, we keep the same load and convert step, but instead of creating 4 RMEM tensors and storing into them, we
-- Compute the two products, one with the data and another with the scale factors
+- Compute the two products, one with the data and another with the scale factors.
 	- `tABrAB = a_vec * b_vec`
 	- `tSFrSF = sfa_vec * sfb_vec`
-- Then the inner loop becomes a multiply-accumulate
+- Then the inner loop becomes a multiply-accumulate.

 This provides a small speedup and makes it easier for later optimizations.